Why We Recommend Color Team Proposal Reviews

 But rather than say, “it’s broken, let’s do away with this process,” why not use our existing construct and create change by enhancing processes?

-The color team conversation, as well as a large move toward remote work environments, has provided our industry with an opportunity to discuss scalable process and repeatability.
-The fundamental idea of Pink, Red, and Gold Teams (in particular) are versions of an agile iterative process.
-This allows for measure and demonstration of progress, moving forward with the end in mind.
+The color team conversation, as well as a large move toward remote work environments, has provided our industry with an opportunity to discuss scalable processes and repeatability.
+The fundamental idea of Pink, Red, and Gold Teams (in particular) is that they are versions of an agile iterative process.
+This allows for measurement and demonstration of progress, moving forward with the end in mind.
 With proper scope, definition, and engagement, these reviews are crucial for the development of a compliant, compelling, and ultimately successful proposal.

 What is a Color Team Review?

 The purpose of an iteration review is to measure and demonstrate progress.
-In preparation for an iteration review, iteration planning takes place when the team starts to think about how they will present their information.
-By beginning with the end product in mind, we can foster a greater understanding of solutioning and compliance before iteration execution.
-The color team iteration review can be further supported using an Agile process like Kanban taking the chaos and lack of preparedness out of color team reviews.
+Planning begins when the team decides how to present its information.
+By starting with the end product in mind, teams build a stronger understanding of both solution design and compliance before execution begins.
+Using an Agile framework such as Kanban can strengthen the process further, removing chaos and last-minute scramble from color team reviews.

 5 Steps to Setting Up a Color Team Review for Success

-Every process requires a series of actions or steps to be taken to achieve a particular end.
-Before conducting a review, color team or otherwise, there are 5 steps Salentis puts in place to ensure scalability, repeatability, and effectiveness.
-This means a review that is able to consider the quality of output, how that information is presented, and validate compliance.
+Every effective process follows a clear series of actions to reach its goal.
+Before conducting a review—color team or otherwise, Salentis applies five steps to ensure scalability, repeatability, and impact.
+The result is a structured review that evaluates the quality of your content, how that content is presented, and how well it meets compliance requirements.

 Step 1 – Define the Scope of the Review

-- Defining compliance and quality requirements with the writing team prior to the review, so the reviewers and writers are on the same page.
-Salentis uses Red Team Check Sheets.
-The writers have access to them before the review, so they know exactly what they’ll be evaluated against.
-The check sheets also allow the reviewer to see the proposal from the evaluator’s perspective.
+• The compliance and quality standards the team is working to.
+At Salentis, we use Red Team Check Sheets.
+Writers can see them before the review so they know exactly what they’ll be evaluated against.
+The same sheets help reviewers assess the proposal from the evaluator’s perspective.

-- How they can help the proposal team.
+• How reviewers can best support the proposal team.

 Step 2 – Create a Review from an Evaluator’s Perspective